IDontKnowWhoYouAre1022/LS-OGD_Review_ONLY/README.md

 ## Setup and Installation

 1.  **Clone the repository (if applicable for reviewers, or indicate files are provided directly).**
-2.  **Python Environment:** Using a Python environment (e.g., Conda or venv) is recommended.
+2.  **Python Environment:** A Python environment (e.g., Conda or venv) is recommended.
 The code is developed with Python 3.8+.
 3.  **Install Dependencies:** Install the required Python packages.
 Key dependencies include:
     * `torch` (PyTorch)
     * `transformers` (Hugging Face Transformers)